m24murray/m24murray.github.io/_posts/2025-03-21-development-workflow-for-agentic-genai-tools.md

 - **Reduce reliance on chat-based interactions**: Capturing all necessary information in a single prompt can be challenging, especially with limited input space.
 Additionally, losing context when a chat session ends can be frustrating.
 Transitioning to more structured input methods could mitigate these issues.
 - **Leverage technical documentation**: Instead of crafting detailed prompts for every task, we can direct GenAI tools to existing design documentation stored within the project.
 This approach ensures consistency and reduces the need for repetitive explanations.
 - **Improve progress visibility**: The conversational nature of these tools often obscures progress tracking.
 Establishing mechanisms to clearly indicate how far a task is from completion would provide better oversight and planning.
-- **Standardize processes for common tasks**: Many development tasks, such as creating a Java API, follow predictable patterns.
+- **Standardise processes for common tasks**: Many development tasks, such as creating a Java API, follow predictable patterns.
 By defining standard workflows or templates for these tasks, we can minimise repetitive prompting and streamline the development process.

 ## A development workflow for Agentic AI